dshemetov/dbt-test/README.md

 - Marts - data that has been aggregated and rolled up (in this repo, `customers`, `orders`, etc.)
 - Snapshots - data that has been captured at a point in time (in this repo, `orders_snapshot`)

-### AWS S3

-This project includes an example of how to load data from an S3 bucket.
-See `models/staging/aws_s3.sql` for the model definition.
-There's also a macro in `macros/has_aws_credentials.sql` that is used to enable the model if AWS credentials for the forecasting-team-data bucket are available.

 ### Source Freshness

 dbt can capture the freshness of the source data and produce warnings or errors if the data is stale.